-- i.
-Copies required, by format: - (a) At least three (3) original signed and sealed Mylars of the plat for recording, plus an original, notarized affidavit showing the taxes have been paid, including copies of the paid tax statement from the Kendall County Appraisal District. - ii.
-The plat shall show or be accompanied by the following information: - (b) Each existing or proposed building, structure, or improvement or proposed modification of the external configuration of the building, structure, or improvement involving a change of the building, structure, or improvement; - (c) Two-foot contour interval surveys tied to City Control Monuments or USGS Benchmarks.
-Where conditions exist that make the use of two-foot contours impractical, alternate intervals may be used upon approval of the City Manager or his designee. - (d) If applicable, areas identified as steep slope with a slope of 15% or greater - g.
-Applicable Notes required under this Chapter or by the City including by not limited to impervious cover note, traffic impact note, and overlay district note. - h.
-Criteria for Approval: - i.
-The proposed development conforms to all standards and requirements of the Unified Development Code and variances have been requested for any nonconformance. - ii.
-In no way does the development plat create a violation of any applicable regulations of the City or of state or federal law. - iii.
-The vehicular and pedestrian system is consistent with adopted transportation plans, including the Major Thoroughfare Plan and the street layout standards set forth in The Unified Development Code, - iv.
-The proposed development will not have detrimental impacts on the safety or exercise of permitted uses on adjacent properties. - v.
-All required securities and guarantees have been paid, and all applicable agreements with the City have been executed. - i.
-Decision
+(a) Copies required, by format:

+- (i) At least three (3) original signed and sealed Mylars of the plat for recording, plus an original, notarized affidavit showing the taxes have been paid, including copies of the paid tax statement from the Kendall County Appraisal District. - (b) The plat shall show or be accompanied by the following information: - (i) Each existing or proposed building, structure, or improvement or proposed modification of the external configuration of the building, structure, or improvement involving a change of the building, structure, or improvement: - (ii) Two-foot contour interval surveys tied to City Control Monuments or USGS Benchmarks.
+Where conditions exist that make the use of two-foot contours impractical, alternate intervals may be used upon approval of the City Manager or his designee. - (iii) If applicable, areas identified as steep slope with a slope of 15% or greater - (iv) Applicable Notes required under this Chapter or by the City including by not limited to impervious cover note, traffic impact note, and overlay district note.

+vii.
+Criteria for Approval:

+- (a) The proposed development conforms to all standards and requirements of the Unified Development Code and variances have been requested for any nonconformance. - (b) In no way does the development plat create a violation of any applicable regulations of the City or of state or federal law. - The vehicular and pedestrian system is consistent with adopted transportation plans, including the Master Thoroughfare Plan and the street layout standards set forth in The Unified Development Code, - (d) The proposed development will not have detrimental impacts on the safety or exercise of permitted uses on adjacent properties. - All required securities and guarantees have been paid, and all applicable agreements with the City have been executed.